If the answer is YES, then Interaction’s Foundations of Organizational MK/TCK Care (formerly known as MK Caregivers Training/MKCT) is for you!

 “I would recommend the MK Caregiver Training to anyone who cares for Third Culture Kids.
 Interaction is the only organization doing this cutting-edge training and has the experience to help both the new and seasoned caregiver.
 I walked away not only with new ideas and resources but also with a network of colleagues with whom I could connect in the future.
 Additionally, it was so affirming not only to have a pocket full of new ideas but also to rethink and rework the program we had in place.
 This training is a must for caregivers new and old. "- Tim Smith—Pioneers

-4 sessions, weekly from 10:30am-12:30pm Eastern time, plus two individual coaching sessions scheduled at times that work for you
+4 sessions, weekly, plus two individual coaching sessions scheduled at times that work for you.

 For more information contact Interaction International at: